Theosophy: Theology and cosmology

 In The Secret Doctrine, Blavatsky advocated the idea of seven "Root Races", each of which was divided into seven "Sub-Races".
 In Blavatsky's cosmogony, the first Root Race was created from pure spirit and lived on a continent known as the "Imperishable Sacred Land".
 The second Root Race, known as the Hyperboreans, were also formed from pure spirit and lived on a land near to the North Pole, which then had a mild climate.
 The third lived on the continent of Lemuria, which Blavatsky alleged survives today as Australia and Rapa Nui.
 Blavatsky alleged that during the fourth Round of the Earth, higher beings descended to the planet, with the beginnings of human physical bodies developing and the sexes separating.
 At this point, the fourth Root Race appeared, living on the continent of Atlantis; they had physical bodies but also psychic powers and advanced technology.
 She said that some Atlanteans were giants and built such ancient monuments as Stonehenge in southern England and that they also mated with "she-animals", resulting in the creation of gorillas and chimpanzees.
 The Atlanteans were decadent and abused their power and knowledge, so Atlantis sank into the sea, although various Atlanteans escaped and created new societies in Egypt and the Americas.

 The fifth Root Race to emerge was the Aryans, which was found worldwide when she was writing.
 She believed that the fifth Race would come to be replaced by the sixth, which would be heralded by the arrival of Maitreya, a figure from Mahayana Buddhist mythology.
 She further believed that humanity would eventually develop into the final, seventh Root Race.
-At this, she stated that humanity will have reached the end of its evolutionary cycle and that life will withdraw from the Earth.
+At this, she stated that humanity would have reached the end of its evolutionary cycle and that life would withdraw from the Earth.
 Lachman suggested that by reading Blavatsky's cosmogonical beliefs as a literal account of history, "we may be doing it a disservice."
 He instead suggested that it could be read as Blavatsky's attempt to formulate "a new myth for the modern age, or as a huge, fantastic science fiction story".